 The company’s games are sold internationally on a direct-to-retail basis, through third-party distribution and licensing arrangements, and through its wholly-owned European distribution subsidiaries: Centresoft in the UK and NBG in Germany.

 North American customers include GameStop, Amazon, Best Buy, Target, Toys R Us, and Wal-Mart.
 Acitivision Blizzard also sells games to Sony and Microsoft, which load them on their game consoles.
-No customer accounts for more than 10% of revenue, but Sony, Microsoft, and Wal-Mart respectively accounted for 18%, 13%, 11% of consolidated gross receivables in 2014.
+No customer accounts for more than 10% of revenue, but Sony, Microsoft, and Wal-Mart respectively accounted for 18%, 13%, 11% of consolidated gross receivables in 2015.